Lucinda D. Davenport Ph.D.

 She stepped aside as Director of the School of Journalism after a successful 10 years.
 Before that, she was the Associate Dean for Graduate Studies and Research for the College of Communication Arts and Sciences (overseeing 11 programs).
 She is also a former director of the college's Information & Media Ph.D. program and Journalism's Graduate Program.

-Dr. Davenport's research aims to have significance and impact that benefit individuals and society in general.
-Her focus is in journalism studies and includes innovative media technologies, ethics, women and media, DEI and history, among others.
-She is published in books and refereed research journals, including the International Journal of Strategic Communications, Asian Journal of Communication, International Communication Gazette, Journalism and Mass Communication Quarterly, Journalism Studies, LBS Journal of Management & Research, Newspaper Research Journal, Web Journal of Mass Communication Research, The Journal of Media Economics, Journalism Educator, Journal of Communication Inquiry, Journal of Mass Media Ethics, Communication Teacher and Visual Communication Quarterly.
+Dr. Davenport's media research aims to have significance and impact that benefit individuals and society in local to international communities.
+Her focus in journalism studies includes innovative media technologies, history, journalism education, media and democracy, public relations, ethics, and women and media, among others.
+She is published in books and refereed research journals, including Journalism and Mass Communication Quarterly, Journalism Studies, the international TMG Journal for Media History, International Journal of Strategic Communications, Asian Journal of Communication, International Communication Gazette, LBS Journal of Management & Research, Newspaper Research Journal, Web Journal of Mass Communication Research, The Journal of Media Economics, Journalism & Mass Communication Educator, Journal of Communication Inquiry, Journal of Mass Media Ethics, Communication Teacher, and Visual Communication Quarterly.

-Dr. Davenport has worked in different areas of the journalism and communication industries, from being a reporter and photographer in newspapers, a news director and announcer in public radio and commercial television, a public relations practitioner in national retailing and a forum administrator in early online media, among other positions.
-She is often asked to review national journalism programs, candidates for promotion in academia and research manuscripts.
+Dr. Davenport has worked professionally in different areas of the journalism and communication industries, from being a reporter and photographer in newspapers, a news director and announcer in public radio and commercial television, a public relations practitioner in national retailing and a forum administrator in early online media, among other positions.
+She is often asked to review national journalism programs, candidates for promotion in academia, and research manuscripts.

-She earned her Ph.D. in journalism and mass communication from Ohio University, an M.A. in mass communication from the University of Iowa and a B.A. in journalism from Baylor University.
+She earned her Ph.D. in journalism and mass communication from Ohio University, an M.A. in mass communication from the University of Iowa, and a B.A. in journalism from Baylor University.

 Dr. Davenport was the third female hired into the historic School of Journalism's tenure-stream system.
 She was the only tenure-stream female for many years, beginning with her first year, and has mentored many colleagues.
 She is a strong advocate for equality of women and DEI in journalism, as evidenced in her activities and research.